EddieStn/Art-of-fitness/README.md

 * The project wasn`t responsive across all devices

     * The solution and easier approach was using grid and flex css instead of floats;
-    * Began mobile styling first and added media querries for bigger screens after;
+    * Began mobile styling first and added media queries for bigger screens after;
     * Added hamburger menu for small screens to access other pages;

 * Website performace was poor, to fix: